-- 1. In an effort to expand its product base and profit from the sale of infringing cloud computing encryption technologies and information record infrastructure technologies,

-Syncplicity has unlawfully and without permission copied the technologies and inventions of Dr.
+1. In an effort to expand its product base and profit from the sale of infringing cloud computing encryption technologies and information record infrastructure technologies, AT&T has unlawfully and without permission copied the technologies and inventions of Dr. Robert H. Nagel, David P. Felsher, and Steven M. Hoffberg.

-Robert H. Nagel, David P. Felsher, and Steven M. Hoffberg. - 2.
-Dr. Nagel, Mr. Felsher, and Mr. Hoffberg are the co-inventors of the '237 patent, '017 patent, '591 patent, '181 patent, and U.S. Patent No. 8,566,247 ("the '247 patent") (collectively, the "Secure Third-Party Communications Patents" or "STPC patents").
+2. Dr. Nagel, Mr. Felsher, and Mr. Hoffberg are the co-inventors of the '237 patent, the '181 patent, the '017 patent, the '591 patent, and U.S. Patent No. 8,566,247 ("the '247 patent") (collectively, the "Secure Third-Party Communications Patents" or "STPC patents").
 The STPC patents have been cited in over 1,070 United States patents and patent applications as prior art before the United States Patent and Trademark Office.
 The STPC patents disclose systems and methods for secure communications over a computer network where a third party (intermediary) performs a requisite function with respect to the transaction without requiring the intermediary to be trusted with respect to the private information or cryptographic keys for communicated information.
 The inventions taught in the STPC patents employ secure cryptographic schemes, which drastically reduce the risk of unauthorized disclosure of encrypted data.